-If you have specific requests or needs related to how the district contacts you, please contact your child's principal.
-[See Safety for information regarding contact with parents during an emergency.]
+If you do not wish to receive such communications, please contact your child's principal.
+[See Safety (All Grade Levels) for information about contact with parents during an emergency.]

-Complaints and Concerns
+Complaints and Concerns (All Grade Levels)

-Usually student or parent complaints or concerns can be addressed informally by a phone call or a conference with the teacher or principal.
+Usually, student or parent complaints or concerns can be addressed informally by a phone call or a conference with the teacher or principal.